 If the employer prefers not to give the prior notice, it must pay an amount equal to the corresponding period of prior notice.

 The severance pay is different for voluntary and involuntary termination-

 Termination based on the worker's conduct: No severance pay is due.

 Termination based on economic grounds: An employer must give advance notice of the termination and make a severance payment, roughly equal to half a month's salary for each year of service.

-Termination without just cause or without any cause at all: The amount of severance pay and compensation in lieu of notice is paid at twice the base rate (i.e., a 50% increase) if the employer failed to register the employment relationship.
+Termination without just cause or without any cause at all: The amount of severance paid and compensation in lieu of notice is paid at twice the base rate (i.e., a 50% increase) if the employer fails to register the employment relationship.

 Most employees planning to work in Argentina longer than 90 days will need a 23 A or 23 E visa.
 The 23 A visa applies to most people moving to Argentina for a salaried activity that lasts one year.
 If needed, employees can extend this visa for longer.
 The 23 E visa is specific to scientists, specialists, some managers, technicians, and administrative staff.
 Employees who fall into any of these categories may need to apply for a 23 E visa.

 Certain ex-pats from South American countries, such as Brazil, Paraguay, and Uruguay, do not need to acquire any of the above visas.
 Citizens from MERCOSUR — the South American customs union — should go to their closest Argentine mission and ask about the MERCOSUR visa.